How to Register for the SAT in 2026: Step-by-Step Guide (Dates, Fees & the Strategy Most Students Miss)

 Check if late registration is still open (usually 7–10 days after the deadline)

-Reschedule your test through your College Board dashboard (fees apply)
+Reschedule your test through your College Board dashboard (fees apply - typically $30)

 If your center is full: